cockroachdb/docs/v22.1/aws-dms.md

     - Check the `SQL_EXEC` [logging channel](logging-overview.html#logging-channels) for log messages related to `COPY` statements and the tables you are migrating.
     - Check the [Amazon CloudWatch logs that you configured](#step-2-2-task-settings) for messages containing `SQL_ERROR`.

-- Run the following query from within the target CockroachDB cluster to identify common problems with any tables that were migrated:
+- Run the following query from within the target CockroachDB cluster to identify common problems with any tables that were migrated.
+If problems are found, explanatory messages will be returned in the `cockroach sql` shell.

     {% include_cached copy-clipboard.html %}
     ~~~ sql